splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/60-log-observer-connect.md

 cat /home/ubuntu/spring-petclinic-microservices/spring-petclinic-customers-service/src/main/resources/logback-spring.xml
 ```

+## 3. Recompile and store the services locally

 Next, run the script that will use the `maven` command to compile/build/package the PetClinic microservices:
 {{< tabs >}}
 {{% tab title="Running maven" %}}